krzemin/endpoints-scala-workshop/README.md

 Class `pizzastore.Repository` contains simple, in-memory implementation of pizza menu that is used in this workshop.

-In this repository you will also find a simple

 #### Running server and test client